hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_1/Chapter_4_Designing_for_Modularity.md

 In one case we can mention the Caves of Qud faction system as an example.
 In this case design introduces a faction system between factions and it generates relations between factions which uses some random reasons to fabricate a relation status.
 By this way we can break the player hostile environment and create fun encounters/batteles between different faction groups.

 ### Inserting Memorable Asymmetry

+In the systemization of the module, we can provide similar mechanics to player.
+It could be a balanced loot system which provides equal power and stats for the weapon.
+But this could be a boring factor for the user.
+In addition we can add unique weapons to classes which adds unique mechanics.